The North Canterbury Beekeepers Club

 and share with.

-A copy of the club's constitution is available
+A copy of the latest version of the club's

 searching for the organisation number 2650171 in the